GravityID/status-manager/README.md

 ### Originate

-Deploy an instance of Revocation Manager with a initial revocation list filled with 0
+Deploy an instance of Revocation Manager with an initial revocation list

 ```typescript
 import { InMemorySigner } from "@taquito/signer";